-- Understand the systems and processes used in payment reconciliation. - Understand the relationship of reported data to payment. - Determine how the organization can monitor reports to ensure appropriate reconciliation. - Determine how the organization can use the PRS reports to understand their Part D reconciliation.
+- Understand the systems and processes used in payment reconciliation. - Understand the relationship of reported data to payment. - Determine how the organization can monitor reports to ensure appropriate reconciliation.

 ICON KEY

-Definition æ
+Definition 6 ~

 Example \boxtimes

-Reminder
+Reminder ٩

 Resource

-12.1 Overview of Part D Reconciliation (Slides 4-5)
+12.1 Overview of Part D Reconciliation